 }

-You can also specify a maximum payload length to be accepted by the Notecard
+You can also specify a length

-using the length
+using Notecard firmware prior to v3.2.1, the length

 {